Research teams should be aware that there is no age of consent in Ontario.

 Should a minor (child or adolescent)be capable of consenting (meaning that he/she can understand the information and appreciate the relevance of the decision being made), then he/she should be asked to sign the consent form and no substitute decision maker consent is required.
 Minors with the capacity to consent on their own behalf are referred to as mature minors.

-A minor that is not capable of consenting on their own behalf should have a substitute decision maker consent on their behalf and assent of the minor should be obtained.
+A minor who is not capable of consenting on their own behalf should have a substitute decision maker consent on their behalf and assent of the minor should be obtained.

 Unlike consent, the purpose of assent is to secure a minor’s agreement to participate in the research.
 Providing minors with written as well as verbal information regarding research participation enhances their understanding and should be used when assenting.
 The assent form should include simple declarative statements that describe concretely the main features of the study procedures and the voluntary nature of research participation.